Hendrix-CS/csci150/projects/final.md

 Your design must include:

--   A description of the classes you will use to decompose the information in your project, with a list of the variables and methods in each class.
 -   A description the main algorithm which will control the project.
--   A list of functions you will use to decompose the project, with the inputs, output, and description for each.
 -   A timeline of steps you will take to complete your project with deadlines for each step.
 Plan not just what you must do but the ordering of steps that will allow you to complete by the final deadline.
 -   A description of the way(s) in which your project goes beyond what we have done in class and labs.
+-   A description of how you envision the project code will be decomposed into classes, methods, and functions.

 You should be as detailed as possible for full credit in your description.
 Time spent on the design will pay off immensely as you